 The Carers Centre has combined Young Carers and Adults to create one service.
-The service provides information, advice, support and guidance to provide a seamless service in an appropriate setting (including at home,
+The service provides information, advice, support and guidance to provide a seamless service in an appropriate setting (including at home, school, community venue or other mutual

-- school, community venue or other mutual meeting place).
+- meeting places).
 For example, practical and emotional support can now be provided to a whole family network. - Created Carer Hospital Links at Princess Royal Hospital and GP practices to identify and register family carers often providing substantial care and support. - Provide specialist counselling for carers to address loss and change. - Developed family support for carers affected by addiction. - Provide Carers Champion training to organisations across Telford and Wrekin to raise the awareness of the carers role. - Developed a range of 'Well Being Offers' to support Carers' wellbeing including a weekly youth club and out of term time activities for Young Carers.
-For more information see Youth Club/Activities | Carers Centre (telfordcarers.org.uk) - Provided two additional Admiral Nurses: Dementia Support to support people who are caring for someone with dementia. - Developed several groups which are led by people with lived experiences focussing on Learning Disability, A life outside caring, Autism, Ageing Well and Mental Health to raise awareness throughout Telford and Wrekin celebrating good work and to provide challenge in making access to services easier.
+For more information see Youth Club/Activities | Carers Centre (telfordcarers.org.uk) - Provided two Admiral Nurses to support people who are caring for someone with dementia. - Developed several groups which are led by people with lived experiences focussing on Learning Disability, A life outside caring, Autism, Ageing Well and Mental Health to raise awareness throughout Telford and Wrekin celebrating good work and to provide challenge in making access to services easier. - Provide young carer links and identification programme within Schools providing awareness and training of young carers to teachers, primary and secondary aged children.

-- Provide young carer links and identification programme within Schools providing awareness and training of young carers to teachers, primary and secondary aged children. - Increased awareness and signposting of financial information and advice to Carers. - Provide access to emergency response service for Carers in crisis. - Providing an in-betweeners provision to young adults 18-25 year of age including out of term activities - Reaching out to carers who may not recognise themselves as carers, the chance to think about what they need both as a carer and as an individual and offer them support to ensure they feel empowered and in control of their lives. - Continue to provide access to carer replacement support: Personalised Carer Support (25hrs). - A comprehensive Carers Wellbeing Guide Carers Wellbeing guide of local services within the borough. - Continuing to develop a Telford & Wrekin Council Carer Friendly status. - Working with other partners, including strenghtening families to provide wraparound support for families and young carers. - Support for young adult carers ages 18-24 with education, employment and next steps including age appropriate training sessions and one to one support.
+- Increased awareness and signposting of financial information and advice to Carers. - Provide access to emergency response service for Carers in crisis. - Providing an in-betweeners provision to young adult carers 18-25 years of age including out of term activities. - Reaching out to carers who may not recognise themselves as carers, the chance to think about what they need both as a carer and as an individual and offer them support to ensure they feel empowered and in control of their lives. - Continue to provide access to carer replacement support: Personalised Carer Support (25hrs). - A comprehensive Carers Wellbeing Guide Carers Wellbeing guide of local services within the borough. - Continuing to develop a Telford & Wrekin Council Carer Friendly status. - Working with other partners, including strengthening families to provide wraparound support for families and young carers. - Support for young adult carers ages 18-24 with education, employment and next steps including age appropriate training sessions and one to one support. - Embedded the identification and consideration of Young Carers needs in the Early Help assessment process to identify if there are support needs.